Sima Xun: Second northern expedition

 In 351, two natives of the Guanzhong region, Du Hong and Zhang Ju took advantage of the Zhao military's absence to seize control over Chang'an.
 However, they were soon ousted by the Di general, Fu Jian, who established his state Former Qin while they fled to Sizhu (司竹; southeast of present-day Zhouzhi County, Shaanxi) The two men requested assistance from Sima Xun, so in April or May, he marched north again with 30,000 soldiers.
 Fu Jian personally went to face his forces at Wuzhang Plains and repeatedly defeated him.
 Sima Xun eventually retreated to Nanzheng before returning to Hanzhong.

 Meanwhile, Du Hong and Zhang Ju fell out with each other at Yiqiu (宜秋; located south of the Zhengguo Canal in Shaanxi).
 Du considered his family superior to Zhang's and constantly berated him.
 Angered, Zhang ordered his men to injure Du.
 Du knew how much Xun was worried of Zhang's power, and so managed to persuade him to kill Zhang.
 In 352, Sima Xun pretended to invite Zhang Ju over to meet him but instead had him arrested and executed.
 Zhang Ju's brother (whose name was not recorded) attacked Sima Xun, but the two agreed to a truce and Sima Xun returned south.
 Du declared himself King of Qin, but he was killed by Fu Jian's forces not long after.
 (Note: This is based on the account in Sima Xun's biography in the Book of Jin.
 Fu Jian's biography in the same record tells a completely different account with no mention of Sima Xun nor of Zhang's unnamed brother.
 In Fu Jian's version, the role of Du and Zhang had been roughly switched.
 The reason for their fallout remains the same but it was Zhang who killed Du and declared himself King of Qin.
 Zhang was also killed by Fu Jian's forces shortly after.)

 Later campaigns

 Xiao Jingwen's rebellion

 Previously in 347, a Jin general by the name of Xiao Jingwen (蕭敬文) had rebelled in Fucheng and declared himself King of Chengdu, stirring trouble in Baxi (巴西; around present-day Langzhong, Sichuan) and Hanzhong.
-The Inspector of Yizhou, Zhou Fu (周撫) campaigned against him for the next five years but could not capture his capital.
+The Inspector of Yizhou, Zhou Fu (周撫) (Note: son of Zhou Fang) campaigned against him for the next five years but could not capture his capital.
 In late 352, Huan Wen sent Sima Xun to help Zhou Fu, and the two generals finally managed to kill Xiao Jingwen and put down his rebellion.